 FAQs

-Where can oral glucose tolerance test (OGTT) be done?
+Where can one conduct an oral glucose tolerance test (OGTT)?

 The oral glucose tolerance test (OGTT) is typically conducted in healthcare facilities, such as hospitals, clinics, or specialised diagnostic centres.